th2-net/th2-estore/README.md

 + _retryDelayBase_ - constant that will be used to calculate next retry time(ms) (default: 5000):
 retryDelayBase * retryNumber
 + _processingThreads_ - number of task processing threads (default: 1 thread)
++ _persisotrTerminationTimeout_ - the timeout in milliseconds to await for the persisotr thread complete (default: 5000)

 If some of these parameters are not provided, estore will use default(undocumented) value.
 If _maxTaskCount_ or _maxTaskDataSize_ limits are reached during processing, estore will pause processing new events